|

 Korean immigration is NO LONGER accept the ORIGINAL diploma from E2 visa applicant (since Sept.
 1st 2010).
 You must get your university diploma apostilled.

 We heard a few times from ESL applicants from America, that their State do not provide apostille service for their university diploma.
 You must find the way to get the apostille, otherwise you can't apply for the E2 visa for Korea.
 We would like to advise you to talk to local lawyer and see if they will put a notary on the photocopy of your diploma, or your university can provide you notary stamp along with the diploma photocopy.
 Then the apostille office should authenticate (apostille) the notary.
-We have seen teachers get the apostille certificate on the original diploma.
-We would like to advise you to send the original and one photocopy of your diploma to the notary public and have the notary stamp on the photocopy of your diploma and then send this "photocopy of your diploma with a notary stamp" to your state apostille office and have them put the apostille on it.
-Please contact your state apostile office and find more details. |

 2. One set of officially Sealed Transcripts